astronomer/astro-docs/ac/next/02_production-core.md

     For more information on this feature, read [Integrating Airflow and Hashicorp Vault](/guides/airflow-and-hashicorp-vault).

-* In this example setup, the `AIRFLOW__CELERY__BROKER_URL` Environment Variable uses the main database for communication.
+* In this example setup, the `AIRFLOW__CELERY__BROKER_URL` environment variable uses the main database for communication.
 To take some load off of your main database, we recommend using a dedicated message broker such as [Redis](https://redis.io/) and specifying that here instead.

 ## Step 3: Set Up the Scheduler

-The Scheduler orchestrates the running of DAGs across your Airflow Environment.
+In Airflow, [the Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for reading from the metadata database to check on the status of each task and decides the order in which tasks should be completed.
 To get your Scheduler running:

 1. Enable the Scheduler by running the following command: